-Dr. Sarah Parker is co-editing a special edition of History of European Ideas (Taylor & Francis) with Sara Miglietti titled Renaissance Reading Publics (1450-1650) which is forthcoming.
+Dr. Sarah Parker recently co-edited a special edition of History of European Ideas (Taylor & Francis) with Sara Miglietti titled Renaissance Reading Publics (1450-1650) which is forthcoming.
 She also recently published "Reading and Viewing Sex in Early Modern French Vernacular Medicine" in the journal Renaissance and Reformation.

 Dr. Julie Brannon recently presented her recent essay "Mary Shelley's Frankenstein?
 Kenneth Branagh and Keeping Promises" at the PCA Conference in Boston and led a group of undergraduate English majors in a panel presentation at the conference as well.